davidxhk/pova/README.md

       \* See [abortable promises](#abortable-promises) to learn more.

-- **Usage**: Register plugins with `validator.addPlugin()` to include them in the validation process.
+- **Usage**: Register plugins with `validator.addPlugin()` to add them to the validation process.

 ### Abortable Promises

 - **Definition**: Abortable promises are promises that can be aborted during execution.

 - **Purpose**: Abortable promises are used to resolve each plugin during validation.

 - **Context**: When a new validation process begins, any plugin that is currently running will be aborted.
-The abort signal can be used to implement **debouncing**.
+The abort signal can be used to implement **debouncing**\*.

-- **Debouncing**\*: Before expensive operations such as server requests, add a *debounce delay*, then check the abort signal.
-If the signal has been aborted, skip the operation.

   \* See [this example](#example-debouncing-server-requests) to learn more.

 ### Event-Driven State Management

 - **Definition**: Event-driven state management is a way of handling state updates by sending out custom events whenever the state changes.

-Components listen for these events to receive the latest state and decide how to respond.
+- **Purpose**: Components can listen for and act on state changes using event listeners.

 - **Benefits**: